imarc/boilerplate-archived/README.md

 License
 =======

-iMarc Boilerplate is released under the MIT license.
+Boilerplate is released under the MIT license.
 See LICENSE for the full license.